merkle-open/pixel-run/README.md

 ##### Boot
 The boot state loads all image, sprites and audio assets in the preload function and sets the basic [game settings](https://github.com/janbiasi/tun-ostschweiz/blob/master/app/settings.js#L4) in the create method.
-Define new media elements to get loaded within the [loader variable](https://github.com/janbiasi/tun-ostschweiz/blob/master/app/states/boot.js#L8).
+Define new media elements to get loaded within the [world settings](https://github.com/janbiasi/pixelrun/blob/master/app/provider/settings.js#L51).

 ##### Preload
 Used for pregame settings such as the game mode of phaser (Arcade in this case) and background settings ect.
 Visit